preservim/vim-pencil/README.markdown

 ## Auto-detecting wrap mode

-If you provided no explicit wrap mode during initialization, _pencil_ will attempt to automatically detect the wrap mode.
+If you provided no explicit wrap mode during initialization, _pencil_ will attempt to detect the wrap mode.

 It will first look for a `textwidth` (or `tw`) specified in a modeline.
-Failing that _pencil_ will then sample lines from the start of the file.
+Failing that, _pencil_ will then sample lines from the start of the file.

 ### Detect via modeline